Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 I would go for a well-known brand and avoid cheap “Taobao” cases.
 So above mentioned Catalyst, Lifeproof, & Ghostek for example.

 What about waterproof pouches instead?
 Not my cup of tea but for basic snorkeling.
-They are easier to put the phone in and out, some can float, tend to be cheaper.
-But they are too bulky, I don’t like something dangling around my neck full route, and the pic quality tends to be worse, with fogging and other problems.
+They are easier to put the phone in and out, some can float, and tend to be cheaper.
+But they are too bulky, I don’t like something dangling around my neck full route, and the picture quality tends to be worse, with fogging and other problems.

 Torches & headlamps